 To paraphrase another Rachael, “I don’t trust the church.
 I trust Christ.”

-What Jeremiah promises, and what I’m learning afresh, is those who trust in the LORD have nothing to fear.
-Neither do those whose trust has been in other things – in other men, or in themselves.
-But that is if, and only if, they repent of their sin, receive the forgiveness that is theirs because of Christ, and commit to dismantling those untrustworthy structures and rebuild new ones on Christ, and Christ alone.
+What Jeremiah promises, and what I’m learning afresh, is those whose trust in the LORD have nothing to fear.
+Neither does anyone whose trust has been in other things – in human men, in the human institutions we’ve built, or in ourselves – if they repent of that misplaced trust and place it once again in the nail-scarred hands of the only one who is worthy of it.